Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 305:
 - By AlexisDrawz.

+cube 307:
+- By AlexanderX1ta.

+cube 309:
+- By AlexanderX1ta.

 cube 310:
 - By JustHyperCL.
 - A rebirth version of my first original icon ever, made  exclusively to fit to a very specific existing icon.